copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 115**

 - (Wichita, KS -- 7:01 PM Assistance Call) officers assist a bondsman attempting to enter a home
-- a suspect tries to swallow a bag of marijuana while in the custody of a sheriff in Brevard County FL
+- A suspect tries to swallow a bag of marijuana while in the custody of a sheriff in Brevard County, FL
 - West Palm Beach, FL

 ## CP-1914